 - Amount of Debt and Type of Debt

 - Bankruptcies or Other Delinquencies

-But there are other things that could affect your credit score as well, and here two common ones that most people don’t realize:
+But there are other things that could affect your credit score as well, and here the two credit score killers that most people don’t realize:

 Closing an Account